Lohana: Formation of Khoja and Memon Islamic communities

-The community's oral history says that the decline of their community began after the death of Veer Dada Jashraj.
-It also says that their name derives from the city of Lohargadh (/Lohanpur/Lohkot) in Lahore, from which they migrated in the 13th century after the establishment of Muslim rule there.

 Pir Sadardin converted some Lohanas to the Shia Ismaili Nizari sect of Islam in the 15th century.
 As Lohanas were worshippers of Shakti, the emergence of a devotional Ismaili oral tradition that incorporated indigenous conceptions of religion, known as ginans, played a role in the forming of a new ethnic caste-like grouping.
 This group came to be known as Khojas (from Khawaja), a title given by Sadardin, that would predominantly merge into what is now understood as the Nizari Ismaili branch of Shia Islam.

 In 1422, Jam Rai Dan was tribal leader in Sindh during the Samma Dynasty; he was converted to Islam by Sayad Eusuf-ud-Din and he adopted a new name Makrab Khan.
 At that time a person named Mankeji was head of 84 nukhs of Lohanas, who were in favour in court of that Samma king.
 He was persuaded by ruler and the Qadri to convert to Islam.
 However, not all Lohanas were ready to convert from Hinduism.
 But 700 Lohana families comprising some 6,178 persons converted in Thatta, Sindh.
 These are now known as Memons (from Mumins).